vana-com/vana-dlp-hotdog-ui/README.md

 # Hot Dog DLP UI

 This is a UI for uploading hot dog images to the Hot Dog Data Liquidity Pool (DLP).
 This app does the following:
-1. Connect your EVM compatible wallet, which holds some $DAT
+1. Connect your EVM compatible wallet, which holds some $VANA
 2. On the upload page, log in to your Google Drive or Dropbox
 3. Drag your data in, which is encrypted client-side and stored in your personal storage
 4. A transaction is written on-chain, which the DLP validators will pick up on and verify your file